iamanas20/open-chain/README.md

+## TODOs

+⬜️ Make the website responsive.
+⬜️ Make the time on the NFT count down.
+⬜️ Find a decentralized waitlist service.
+⬜️ Create other pages.
+⬜️ Create animations.

 ## Why I built this project

 It was because I wanted to build something and get to be creative and express myself.
 This project had so many firsts for me, this style was unique I always wanted to do something similar.
 From time to time, I love to see apps and websites that have sharp edges and straight lines and punchy, confident and vibrant colors, without sacrificing the experience.